microsoft/AppConsult-Samples-MixedReality/README.md

 # Description

-This repository contains Mixed Reality samples provided by the Windows AppConsult team.
+This repository contains Mixed Reality samples provided by the AppConsult team.
 These samples are often referenced in our [blog](https://blogs.msdn.microsoft.com/appconsult/tag/windows-mixed-reality/)

 # Contributing